mayman007/YouTube-Downloader/README.md

 ## Installation Guide
 ### **For Windows:**
 #### **The Easy Way:**
-Download the binary from the latest <a href = "https://github.com/Shinobi7k/YouTube-Downloader/releases">release</a>.
+Download the exe from the latest <a href = "https://github.com/Shinobi7k/YouTube-Downloader/releases">release</a>.

 #### **Build From Source:**